38 small bathroom ideas that expertly blend style and function

 (Image credit: Future/Veronica Rodriguez)

 Where space is at a premium, pocket doors really are your friend.
-Here they have been used to divide an already small space to combine a bathroom with clever and compact laundry room ideas
+Here they have been used to divide an already small space to combine a bathroom with clever and compact laundry room ideas.

 Being able to close the door on piles of washing is a must if you're planning a relaxing soak in the bath.
-However, because the doors slide into the wall cavity, there's much more room for manoeuvre should you need it.
+However, because the doors slide into the wall cavity, there's much more room for maneuver should you need it.

-14. Embrace deep colors in a small bathroom
+24. Embrace deep colors in a small bathroom

 A walk-in shower with deep blue starburst tiles and brass fittings